 Another good thing about Yora insect food is that it uses probiotics like Brewer’s yeast and chicory to promote the growth of good bacteria in the stomach.
 This means your pooch will have improved digestion and firm stools.

 If you are even the least bit familiar with the vegetarian movement going on, then you may know the emphasis vegetarians put on humane food sources.

 If you happen to be a vegetarian or are just thinking about the well-being of the insects, Yora claims you don’t have to.
 The company’s website mentions in detail the process they use to prepare the larvae for pet food.

 Looking at the process closely, one thing sticks out.
 They are really careful about the way they treat the insects.

 The company keeps insects in carefully controlled environments.
 Insects eat vegetable by-products.
 Once the eggs have matured into larvae, they are put in cold water so the larvae go into hibernation.
 While the larvae are in hibernation, they are put in a state of the art blender to prepare grub.

-Perhaps the thing that you should pay attention to is the lack of any stage that might put those into larvae into a state of hypertension.
+Perhaps you should pay attention to the lack of any stage that might put those into larvae into a state of hypertension.
 Once they are hibernating, the larvae can no longer feel their surroundings.